 The SSH port is usually 22, and that’s where hackers will expect to find it.
-To enhance Linux server security, change it to something else (after checking that your chosen port number isn’t already in use by some other service) and you’ll be making it harder for the bad guys to inject malware into your server.
+To enhance Linux server security, change it to some other port number you’re not already using for another service.
+This way, you’ll be making it harder for the bad guys to inject malware into your server.
 To make the change, just go to /etc/ssh/sshd_config and enter the appropriate number.

 Turn off root logins to improve Linux server security

 Linux servers the world over allow the use of “root” as a username.
-Knowing this, hackers will frequently attempt to subvert web host security to discover your password, then slither their way inside.
-It’s because of this reason that you should not sign in as the root user, and you really ought to remove it as an option.
-Doing so causes one more level of difficulty for hackers and stops them from being able to get past your security with just a lucky guess.
-It’s an easy win if you do!
+Knowing this, hackers will often try subverting web host security to discover your password before slithering inside.
+It’s because of this that you should not sign in as the root user.
+In fact, you really ought to remove it as an option, creating one more level of difficulty for hackers.
+And thus, stopping them from being able to get past your security with just a lucky guess.

-So, all it takes is for you to create a separate username, then use the “sudo” special access command to execute root level commands.
-Sudo is great because you can give it to any users who you’d like to have the ability to use admin commands, but you don’t want o compromise security by giving them root access.
+So, all it takes is for you to create a separate username.
+Then use the “sudo” special access command to execute root level commands.
+Sudo is great because you can give it to any users you want to have admin commands, but not root access.
+Because you don’t want to compromise security by giving them both.

-So, you’ll be deactivating the root account, but before you do that, check that you’ve created and authorized your new user.
+So you deactivate the root account, but before, check you’ve created and authorized your new user.
 Next, go to /etc/ssh/sshd_config in nano or vi, then locate the “PermitRootLogin” parameter.
 Change the default setting of “yes” to “no” and then save your changes.

 GnuPG encryption for web host security

-When data is on the move across your network, hackers will frequently attempt to compromise Linux server security by intercepting it, so always make sure that anything going to and from your server is encrypted with passwords, certificates and keys.
+When data is on the move across your network, hackers will frequently attempt to compromise Linux server security by intercepting it.
+Always make sure anything going to and from your server has password encryption, certificates and keys.
 One way to do this is with an encryption tool like GnuPG.
-It uses a system of keys to ensure that nobody can snoop on your info when it’s in transit.
+It uses a system of keys to ensure nobody can snoop on your info when in transit.

 Passwords are always a security problem because humans are.
-People often can’t be bothered to come up with a lot of different passwords, so they use the same ones in different places or combinations that are easy to remember, like “password” or “abcde”.
+People can’t be bothered to come up with a lot of different passwords – or maybe they can’t.
+So what happens?
+They use the same ones in different places.
+Or worse yet – combinations that are easy to remember, like “password” or “abcde”.
 Basically, a gift to hackers.

-Make it a requirement that any password must contain both upper and lower case, be a mix of numbers, letters and symbols and you’ll be way safer.
-You could enable password ageing to make users discard previous passwords at fixed intervals.
-Also think about banning old passwords, so once one has been used it’s gone.
-The “faillog” command lets you put a limit on the amount of failed login attempts permitted and lock user accounts.
-This is ideal for preventing brute force attacks.
+Make it a requirement for passwords to contain a mix of upper AND lower case letters, numbers, and symbols.
+You can enable password ageing to make users discard previous passwords at fixed intervals.
+Also think about banning old passwords, so once people use one, it’s gone forever.
+The “faillog” command lets you put a limit on the amount of failed login attempts allowed and lock user accounts.
+This is ideal to prevent brute force attacks.